Use this article to learn more about Penal Code 991 and how the Simmrin Law Group can help you handle a probable cause motion in a misdemeanor case.

 - Sworn complaints and associated documents

 However, the court can sometimes request a continuance for “good cause.”
-This allows the court to put off making a discussion for up to three court days.
+This allows the court to put off making a decision for up to three court days.
 Note that “court days” do not include weekends or holidays.

 Outcomes of a PC 991 Motion in California